Grupo Financiero Galicia S.A. research snapshot

 GGAL AI Trading Strategy Framework

 The GGAL AI trading strategy below is a non-personalized research framework.
-It combines price behavior with NPLs, provisions, capital ratio, loan growth, net interest income, fee income, Naranja X results, Argentina inflation, rates, and the peso-dollar exchange rate.
+It combines price behavior with NPLs, provisions, capital ratio, loan growth, net interest income, fee income, Naranja X results, Argentina inflation, rates, the peso-dollar exchange rate, and analyst target revisions.

 Trend-following setup

-Watch whether GGAL holds the $49.40 to $50.00 area, clears $53.85 to $54.50 with sustained volume, and receives confirmation from falling provisions, stable capital, and improving loan activity.
+Watch whether GGAL holds the $48.60 to $49.00 area, clears the $50.39 to $52.24 overhead with sustained volume, and receives confirmation from falling provisions, stable capital, and improving loan activity.

 Mean-reversion setup

-If the ADR retraces toward $46.50 to $50.00 without a new deterioration in NPLs, compare the updated price with normalized earnings, book value, dividend capacity, capital, and Argentina macro conditions.
+If the ADR retraces toward $47.00 to $49.00 without a new deterioration in NPLs, compare the updated price with normalized earnings, book value, dividend capacity, capital, Argentina macro conditions, and analyst target revisions before acting.

 Do not treat a lower price as value by itself.
-Rising provisions, a falling capital ratio, renewed currency stress, or continued Naranja X losses can make the apparent discount a value trap.
+Rising provisions, a falling capital ratio, renewed currency stress, continued Naranja X losses, or the 20.47% short interest figure reported by StockAnalysis can make the apparent discount a value trap.

 Risk controls and monitoring

-Use position sizing and an explicit invalidation level appropriate to the plan, then monitor quarterly NPLs, coverage, cost of risk, ROE, capital, deposits, loan growth, integration savings, and peso-dollar conditions.
+Use position sizing and an explicit invalidation level appropriate to the plan, then monitor quarterly NPLs, coverage, cost of risk, ROE, capital, deposits, loan growth, integration savings, peso-dollar conditions, and analyst consensus changes.

 This framework is not personal advice and does not set a suitable stop or position size.
-Recheck the quote, technical data, filings, and liquidity before acting.
+Recheck the quote, technical data, filings, short interest, and liquidity before acting.

 Investment research summary